 Both the stadium, at 451 1400 East, and the Huntsman Center, at 1825 East South Campus Drive, are about 3 miles east of downtown, and can be reached by TRAX light rail at University Campus South station.

-Utah State is in Logan, 83 miles north on U.S. Route 89.
+Utah State University is in Logan, 83 miles north on U.S. Route 89.
 It is not easily reachable by public transportation.
-BYU is in Provo, 45 miles south on I-15.
+Brigham Young University (BYU) is in Provo, 45 miles south on I-15.
 TRAX does extend to Provo Central Station, taking about an hour, and then you can transfer to the 830 or 831 bus to the campus.

 * Maverik Center.
 Originally known as the E Center, this 12,500-seat arena hosted the 2002 Winter Olympic hockey tournament.
 The East Coast Hockey League's Utah Grizzlies have played there since it opened in 1997.
 (Yes, I know: Utah is on neither the Pacific Coast nor the East Coast.
 I didn't name these leagues.)
 3200 Decker Lake Drive, in the suburb of West Valley City.
 TRAX to Decker Lake station.